This might not be the multi-beam you think you know

 The unique advantage of Phathom sensors is that they bring both of these corrections together.
 LED 1 and LED 2 switch on and off alternately, creating ratios across light paths x1 and x2, and x3 and x4, and producing ratios Ra and Rc which compensate for contamination or ageing of the LEDs.
 Now, the Phathom sensor creates a new ratio by comparing these two ratios to eliminate the effects of contamination or ageing of the detectors: Rc = Ra/Rb.

-If the last few paragraphs have seemed like a blur of maths, then here’s the simple takehome message: by using these ratios for calibration and measurement, rather than simply measuring the direct output from detector 1 and detector 2, errors introduced by contamination and component ageing are eliminated.
+If the last few paragraphs have seemed like a blur of maths, then here’s the simple takehome message: by using these ratios for calibration and measurement, rather than simply measuring the direct output from detector 1 and detector 2, errors introduced by contamination and component ageing are eliminated in virtually every application.

-Self-compensation means you can always trust the readings from Phathom sensors
+Self-compensation means you can trust the readings from Phathom sensors

 Keep your finger on the pulse with a Phathom sensor